 Artist Brief

 Play:Make:Art is our ongoing child-led, drop in creative art workshop series designed for children aged 2-5 years and their adults.
-Sessions are designed to enable children and adults explore different ways of making art together with the support and guidance of an experienced artist-facilitator in a relaxed, informal environment.
+Sessions are designed to enable children and adults to explore different ways of making art together with the support and guidance of an experienced artist-facilitator in a relaxed, informal environment.
 Play:Make:Art aims to encourage creativity and curiosity, and support early years skill development in communication, co-ordination and social interaction.
 Our drop in sessions are designed to be welcoming and inclusive to all families.

 This year, we are looking to engage an artist to become our Artist-in-Residence on Play:Make:Art from September 2022 – August 2023.
 This artist will take a lead on planning and delivering each of the workshops and working with us to test new ideas and approaches.